tsleyson/clean_html/src/libretokindlehtml/plan.md

 4. Obviously the main template that brings the whole novel together.
 Need to make sure it generates correct HTML for realistic situations, so test it on Of Night (without putting that up on the web) and Strawberry Sunflower (maybe).

 5. Update the config file according to what will (in a moment) be written above under the section on the config file.
 Take out mode; the mode is decided in the template file according to what file you include and which functions you give.
 (Since I went away from being user-configurable and went over to being configurable if you know Clojure and can rewrite that whole part of the program.)
+As part of this, we need to make the main program read the namespace of the template-main function from the config map so we can use lots of different ones; even if you have to write Clojure code to get new modes, it's important that all your new code can be shoved off into its own space without touching the rest of the code.
+That will make things more flexible.
+It also makes sense, given this, to have the tests for the helper functions in the same file with the code.

 6. Graphical user interface front-end.
 Read in the directory, list of files, and other things from the config file from a Swing GUI.
 Swing isn't so bad, so it shouldn't be hard to make.
+(There's also a Clojure wrapper for Swing called Quil that might be useful.)
 The command line interface will accept the path to a config file.

 7. Startup script.
 I want to package it as a JAR when it's done and write both a Linux bash script and a Windows Powershell or batch script to run it.
 (Macs, I think, can also run bash.)